softeng-feup/open-cx-bit-counter/README.md

   **Expected results:** The data from the most popular talk from that day will be displayed.

 - As an orgaznizer I want to know the occupation of a room over time to better prepare the next conference.
-- As an atendee I want to know the number of available seats at a talk to know with there is any seat for me.
+- As an atendee I want to know the number of available seats at a talk to know if there is any seat for me.
   **Pre-condition:** Normal user access home page.
   **Test steps:** Selects the day of the talk; clicks on the talk from the list and sees the occupation graphic.
   **Expected results:** A normal user, without any priveleges, should be able to see the occupation graphic.